 Click the Ok button, and you will have your Altium designer ready to use.
 You may then finish your Altium designer by placing power ports on it.
 Place your VCC10, and a red cross will appear to show you where the connectors will be placed.

 What remains now is for you to place wires to finish it off.
 The next thing that must be done is to set the component values.
-You may edit your components by double-clicking on them if you feel that your values are not the correct ones.
+You may edit your components by double-clicking on them if you feel that your values are incorrect.
 You may also select the right capacitors from the portal and remember to give your components unique reference names.

 At this point, you have everything you need to make the pairing.
 You may then save the schematic.
 With this in place, make a PCB layout using the Altium designer.
 If the components have the right reference designator, you will be ready to add your PCB layout to the project.
 You can then save the file and synchronize it.
 You will be able to import changes and work in the dialogue.